 The Emerging Threat Of Biological Warfare in 21st Century

-According to Steven Block, a professor of biological sciences and applied physics at the University of Stanford, ‘biological weapons are the poor man’s atom bomb.’
-He argued that rouge states and terrorist group can use bio-weapons to counter the overwhelming military superiority of America and other nuclear power states.
-Professor Block is right but not absolutely as there are high chances of the use of bio weapons by world superpower states against one another.
-Though the use of bio-weapons is prohibited under customary international humanitarian laws and is considered a war crime still biological warfare among world powerful states is the emerging threat of 21st century.
-There are high chances that rival states may use bio weapons against one another instead of going in direct war.
+According to Steven Block, a professor of biological sciences and applied physics at Stanford University, “biological weapons are the poor man’s atom bomb.”
+He argued that rogue states and terrorist groups can use bioweapons to counteract the overwhelming military superiority of America and other nuclear powers.
+While Professor Block’s observation is valid, it does not capture the complete picture—there is also a significant possibility that superpower states might employ bioweapons against each other.
+Although the use of biological weapons is prohibited under customary international humanitarian law and is considered a war crime, biological warfare among the world’s most powerful states is emerging as a defining threat of the 21st century, with rival nations potentially opting for bioweapons instead of direct military conflict.

 MCQs Quiz